DoD-Platform-One/gitlab/chart/doc/development/minikube/index.md

 minikube dashboard --url
 ```

-## Hooking Helm to Minikube

-If you are using Helm v2, then once your Minikube is up and running, you
-can initialize Helm with the command `helm init`.

-Using Helm v3 does not require any initialization commands and will work
-out of the box.

-For further details on Helm, see [Developing for Helm](../../installation/tools.md#helm).

 ## Deploying the chart

 When deploying this chart into Minikube, some chart resources need to be reduced or disabled.